narcolepticsnowman/jpflat/README.md

 }
 ```

+The pathReducer should take this array of property objects and convert them to a single path.

-The expand function undoes this operation, it takes a single flattened path and expands it back to the array of objects
+The expand function undoes this operation, it takes a single path and expands it back to the array of objects
 representing the path.

 The following rule must always hold (assume == is deep equals by value equality not reference equality)